The Felice Brothers | From Dreams to Dust | (Yep Roc)

 References to older electric, Highway 61-era Dylan in Ian’s dry talk/sing vocals, his occasionally humorous, detailed wordplay, and the musicians’ rootsy approach are unavoidable.
 In “Citizen X,” the Dylan/Band connection is so strong that it sounds like an outtake from The Basement Tapes.
 But while those influences are evident, the music feels distinctive and often idiosyncratic.

-It comes as no surprise that The Felice Brothers released a limited edition collection of poems in 2017.
+It comes as no surprise that Felice released a limited edition collection of poems in 2017.
 That’s clear when Ian recites the words to the closing, eight-minute epic “We Shall Live Again,” where the fans of AC/DC rhymes with St. Francis of Assisi, and such unlikely figures as Grandma Moses and Marcel Proust make appearances.

 There’s plenty to chew on in these dozen tracks.
 Reading along while listening helps to focus and absorb the conceptual twists and The Felice Brothers’ fascinating, articulate, never pretentious wordplay.